Techtonica/curriculum/data-structures/linked-list.md

 **Apprentices will be able to** implement various different types of linked lists.
 They should understand which portions of linked lists are already implemented in javascript and how to implement their own linked lists under the correct circumstances.

 ### Specific Things To Learn
-- What is a data structure
+- What is a linked list
 - What are the basic characteristics of a linked list
   - Why would a linked-list be used instead of an array?
+  - What other data structures are similar to linked lists?
   - What is the difference between a singly-linked list and a doubly linked-list
   - Why would a singly linked-list be used instead of a doubly linked list?
 - How to recognize linked lists when you see them